 MS: In 2002 I met Derek Holzer who introduced me to binaural field recording techniques.
 Although this seed was fruitful due to my constant and everlasting interest in wild nature, entomology and tiny spaces and of course I’ve been recording interviews and silly stories on a huge tape recorder since I was 10.

 JrF: how do you use your field recordings in your own artistic output ?

-JrF: how has the act of field recording altered the way you listen to your everyday surroundings and how has it affected the way you listen to other music and sound (if at all) ?
+JrF: what effect (positive or negative) has the act of making field recordings had on the way you listen to your everyday surroundings and how has it affected the way you listen to other music / sound (if at all) ?